Adaptive Weighted Multi-View Clustering: Experiments

 \item MultiNMF: Multi-view nonnegative matrix factorization with equal weight.
 MultiNMF1 is implemented with equal weights summing to 1, i.e., $\alpha_s=1/n_v$ for $s = 1,...,n_v$.
 MultiNMF2 is implemented with equal weight such that $\alpha_s = 0.01$, which is shown to have the best performance in \cite{Liu2013}.
 The clustering is performed based on $\Vb^*$ by $K$-means.

-\item LRSSC : Low-rank sparse subspace clustering (LRSSC) which is shown to be very competitive in multi-view clustering~\citep{brbic2018multi}.
+\item MLRSSC: Multi-View low-rank sparse subspace clustering, which is shown to be very competitive in ~\citep{brbic2018multi}.
 More specifically, we implement four variants: P-MLRSSC, C-MLRSSC, P-KMLRSSC and C-KMLRSSC which represent pairwise, centroid-based, pairwise kernel, and centroid-based kernel multi-view low-rank sparse subspace clustering, respectively.

-\item NMF-W: A simplified version of WM-NMF.
+\item NMF-W1 and NMF-W2: They are the simplified version of WM-NMF.
 We denote NMF-W1 as the case when $\bm{w}$ is fixed a priori in WM-NMF.
-Comparing NMF-W1 to WM-NMF, we emphasize the importance of the observation-specific weight.
+Comparing NMF-W1 to WM-NMF, we emphasize the importance of the reconstruction weight.
 Likewise, we denote NMF-W2 as the situation when $\bm{w}$ is fixed and $\beta$ is set to 0, such that there is no manifold regularization in WM-NMF.
-Comparing NMF-W2 to WM-NMF, we emphasize the importance of the observation-specific weight and the manifold regularization. \end{enumerate}
+Comparing NMF-W2 to WM-NMF, we emphasize the importance of the reconstruction weight and the manifold regularization. \end{enumerate}

 For all the experiments, we set $p=5$ and $\beta=0.01$ for WM-NMF and we use the default settings for all the other algorithms.